google/pigweed/pw_snapshot/setup.rst

 .. note::

-  These instructions do not yet use the ``pw::protobuf::StreamingEncoder``.
+  These instructions do not yet use the ``pw::protobuf::StreamEncoder``.

 Capturing a snapshot is as simple as encoding any other proto message.
 Some modules provide helper functions that will populate parts of a Snapshot, which